When Gray Days Lead to “the Blues”

 Another method of treating SAD and winter depression is traditional antidepressants.
 Doctors may often go through a lengthy trial-and-error process to find medication that works well for their patients.

 Pharmacogenomics is changing this process.
 In addition to a comprehensive patient evaluation, clinicians may use pharmacogenomics to help inform their medication selection.
-Pharmacogenomic tests (like the GeneSight test) analyze clinically important genetic variations that may impact how patients metabolize and respond to certain medications.
+Pharmacogenomic tests (like the GeneSight test) analyze clinically important genetic variations that may impact how patients metabolize and respond to medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.

 Winter depression doesn’t have to keep you indoors and isolated.
 Check with your healthcare provider to see if the GeneSight test is right for you.
 For more information about winter depression and SAD, please see our infographic here.